alexavelez/Datacamp_proyects/nyc_schools/README.md

 Save your results as a pandas DataFrame called largest_std_dev.
 The DataFrame should contain one row, with: "borough" - the name of the NYC borough with the largest standard deviation of "total_SAT". "num_schools" - the number of schools in the borough. "average_SAT" - the mean of "total_SAT". "std_SAT" - the standard deviation of "total_SAT".
 Round all numeric values to two decimal places.

-In this project, I will explain the solutions I came up with to solve the key questions and discuss a practical way to flatten the index of multi-index data frames that are returned by the agg function, so it easy to rename columns and work with them.
+In this project, I will explain the solutions I came up with to solve the key questions and discuss a practical way to flatten the index of multi-index data frames that are returned by the agg function.
+This makes it easier to rename columns and work with the data frame itself.